olanleed/MochiMochi/README.md

 Boost 1.58

 # Install
-Set the environment variable as below.
+You should be able to set the environment variable as below:

 ```
 export CPATH=$CPATH:/path/to/MochiMochi